sirweird/pyblox/README.md

 While you're creating a project, you will have the ability to test it and the code will run using Python, but once you've finished a project, you'll have the choice of exporting it as an executable, but you could also get the Python source code and even edit the code using a code editor.

 ### How do I download it?
-Well, we're still in development, but we'll release an alpha version as soon as possible.
-When we *do* release an alpha version, it will be available to download on our website.
+Well, we're still in development, but there is an alpha version that should be available on the website.

 #### Website link:
 https://sirweird.github.io/pyblox/